Algx/MK993-short-text-mining/week3/Readme.md

-#Week 3: Sentiment
+# Week 3: Sentiment

 Order of Coverage:

-Simple Sentiment Counting
+* Simple Sentiment Counting
+* Using TextBlob
+* NLTK Sentiment for Tweets
+* NaiveBayes in Scikit-Learn
+* NaiveBayes in Scikit-Learn-TrumpClassifier
+* Sentiment Homework